 Our National Board of Governors

-Dr. Shabnam Inanloo Dailoo, Vice-Chair
+Dr. Shabnam Inanloo Dailoo, Chair

 Shabnam is an Associate Professor/Director of the Heritage Resources Management Program and Chair for Centre for Interdisciplinary Studies at Athabasca University.
 She holds a PhD in Environmental Design from the University of Calgary.
 She completed her post-doctoral research with the Canada Research Chair on Built Heritage at the Université de Montréal.
 She previously worked as Heritage and Community Engagement Advisor in the private sector and promoted the application of cultural landscape approach in heritage management.
 She has served on various provincial, national, and international boards and committees including Alberta Historical Resources Foundation, ICOM Canada, Ministerial Advisory Committee for the update of Canada’s Tentative List for World Heritage Sites, and the Commonwealth Association of Museums.
 She also serves on the National Trust for Canada’s Diversity Task Force and co-chairs the Trust’s National Roundtable on Heritage Education.
 She is a director of the ICOMOS Canada Board and a member of ICOMOS International Training Committee (CIF).
 She is Coordinating an ICCROM International training program to be held in Alberta in 2022.
 She represents Athabasca University on the OurWorldHeritage Initiative’s Sustainability Theme and leads the University’s involvement in Climate Heritage Network. |